DDM-Lab/janus/README.md

 ### JavaScript

 The latest (as of 22 December 2022) LTS version of node.js, version 19.3.0, along with npm version 9.2.0 and nodemon 2.0.20, are installed on Janus.
-These will be upgraded on an irregular basis, though upgrades will be announced on the `janus-users` mailing list.
+These will be upgraded on an irregular basis, though upgrades will be announced on the `DDMLab-members` mailing list.
 They will almost certainly be upgraded along with the biennial OS upgrade.

-If for some reason you need a different version of node.js please discuss it on the `janus-users` mailing list.
+If for some reason you need a different version of node.js please discuss it on the `DDMLab-members` mailing list.
 It appears that, if necessary, technologies exist so that multiple versions of node.js can peacefully cohabit one machine, though they seem awkward to install and configure.

 #### nodeGame